 Over 60% of the loss was due to unrealized loss on the crypto assets held by the firm.
 Though crypto prices have recovered somewhat from the end of Galaxy’s first quarter in March, they’re still nowhere near the highs seen in early January.

 Bitcoin Price Year to Date

-Galaxy sold shares at $5 CAD in a private placement in January and Novogratz when Bitcoin was much higher and Novogratz recognizes the impact this will have when the stock debuts in a couple of days.
+Galaxy sold shares at $5 CAD in a private placement in January when Bitcoin was much higher and Novogratz recognizes the impact this will have when the stock debuts in a couple of days.

 However, he was clear that Galaxy’s real prospects are in the future and implementing its strategy of encouraging institutional investors into the crypto ecosystem is the real value the firm brings to the market.

 Novogratz’s goal is for Galaxy to be cash-flow positive by the end of the year and emphasized that each of the heads of the four business units have the mandate to be profitable by Q2 2019.

 The ambition continues from there with the goal to make Galaxy a ‘global company’ with intentions to eventually list shares of the crypto merchant bank in European and Asian markets.